Aligning intelligence…

 While not always mandatory, having an accountant or financial advisor review your application significantly improves approval chances.
 Most schemes require audited financial statements and budget projections that benefit from professional preparation.

 Yes.
-Business START offers up to €25,000 at 100% aid intensity for businesses less than 36 months old.
+Business START offers up to €10,000 in seed funding for businesses less than 36 months old.
 Startups also qualify for MicroInvest, Digitalise Your SME, and the Accelerate programme (up to 7 years old).
 Some schemes offer higher aid intensity for micro enterprises and startups.

 Most grants are reimbursement-based — you implement the project, submit invoices and milestone reports, and receive payment after verification.
 You must keep records for audit purposes, complete the project within the agreed timeline, and comply with reporting requirements.
 Failure to comply can result in clawback of funds.